GluuFederation/docs-ce-prod/3.1.1/source/installation-guide/install.md

 # /sbin/gluu-serverd-3.1.1 login
 ```

+!!!
+Note
- * Use `enable` just the first time you start the Gluu Server.
+    Only use `enable` the first time you start the Gluu Server.

 ## Disable Gluu repositories

 The Gluu Server does **not** support package updates/upgrades via package manager (i.e. using commands like `# yum update` or `# apt-get update`).

-In case a newer version of the same package is found during regular OS updates, to prevent involuntary overwrites of the currently deployed instance it is recommended to disable the Gluu repositories added previously after initial installation.
+To prevent involuntary overwrites of the currently deployed instance (in case a newer version of the same package is found during regular OS updates), it is recommended to disable the Gluu repositories added previously after initial installation:

-To achieve this:

-1. For CentOS/RHEL distros, `/etc/yum.repos.d/Gluu.repo` needs to be edited
+- CentOS/RHEL: `/etc/yum.repos.d/Gluu.repo` needs to be edited
 with `enabled=1` clause changed to "enabled=0"

-2. For Ubuntu/Debian distros, `/etc/apt/sources.list.d/gluu-repo.list`
+- Ubuntu/Debian: `/etc/apt/sources.list.d/gluu-repo.list`
 needs to be edited to comment out all Gluu-related repos.

 ## Run `setup.py`

 Configuration is completed by running the `setup.py` script.
-This generates
-certificates, salt values, and renders configuration files.
-You must be logged into the Gluu Server
-chroot container to run `setup.py` (see Step 2 above).
+This generates certificates, salt values, and renders configuration files.
+You must be logged into the Gluu Server chroot container to run `setup.py`.

 ```
 # cd /install/community-edition-setup